|

 Elora Town History

-- The Elora Mill – A five-storey grist mill that was built in 1832.
+• The Elora Mill – A five-storey grist mill built in 1832.
 In the 1970s, it became the Elora Mill Inn.
 After a 27 million renovation, the Elora Mill Hotel and Spa opened in July 2018 and featured 30 rooms and a restaurant.

 Where Is Elora, Ontario?